austintgriffith/web2-to-web3-curriculum/README.md

 - **day 3**: Get an ENS (talk about identity), swap to a stable coin (talk about DEXs and stables)

+  "everything is a transaction" even when you talk to a smart contract

+  good chance to talk about gas and the mempool and even a sandwich attack on our swap

   notice how your ENS follows you to Uniswap and you can see your stables in zapper

-  where is this going?
+  where is identity going?
 DIDs/cermaic/Lens

 - **day 4**: NFT day!
 Buy and trade NFTS, maybe use an NFT to token gate a chat?
 POAPs!